Drones can take real estate photography to the next level. In this article, we’ll cover how to shoot real estate drone photography.

 Feature the Surrounding Neighborhood

-Buyers and renters want to know what kind of neighborhood they might be moving into.
+Buyers and renters want to know what kind of neighbourhood they might be moving into.

 Take advantage of the altitude of the drone to include appealing aspects of a location.